 IMPORTANT: To make the Mobile Processing examples appear in your sketchbook, put the folders of the examples in your Mobile Processing sketch folder and restart Mobile Processing.

-A series of Mobile Processing sketches, from simple to complex, that show how to build a structured application.
+A series of Mobile Processing sketches, from simple to complex, that show how to build a structured application using variables for each screen and a variable for the current screen (mode).
+(Updated from 2007 version)

 Mobile Processing Example: Animation